g1ntas/code-generator-ex-poc/README.md

 **NOTE:** I created this project for learning purposes.
 Unfortunatelly, I am not going to finish this project, though I am still working on the idea and currently implementing it in Python.

+Also, I changed the concept of the idea quite a lot, a few  main changes are that instead of gists, git repositories will be used and templates will allow to use embeded python scripts.
+Templates examples can be found in github.com/g1ntas/accio-templates repository.
+If someone's interested in project I gladly would use some help.

 # Accio
 **Accio** is a CLI tool, which allows to generate code templates parsed from the GitHub gists.